 Scientists believe we are currently undergoing the sixth mass wave of extinction ever to impact our planet.
 Stemming from human activity, this loss of biodiversity is occurring at an unprecedented pace.
 Many species — no one knows how many — are disappearing even before they are discovered.
 That’s why the Endangered Species Act is urgently needed.

 Scientists estimated that without the Act, at least 227 additional species would have gone extinct between 1973 and 2005.

 As important, the Act has protected millions of acres of forests, beaches, and wetlands — those species’ essential habitats — from degradation.
 Thanks to this legal safety net, today’s children are able to experience the wonder of rare wild creatures as living, breathing parts of our natural heritage, not as dusty museum specimens.

 Now the Endangered Species Act is under political attack.

-In the summer, the Interior Department released a series of proposed changes to the way the agency interprets and carries out actions under the Endangered Species Act, including changes to the requirement that federal agencies consult with expert wildlife agencies and scientists when seeking permits for projects such as logging or oil and gas drilling operations.
-(Learn more.)
+Last summer, the Interior Department released a series of proposed changes to the way the agency interprets and carries out actions under the Endangered Species Act — including changes to the requirement that federal agencies consult with expert wildlife agencies and scientists when seeking permits for projects such as logging or oil and gas drilling operations.